-The results of that historical drilling confirmed the presence of a gold and copper porphyry system.
+A small historical drilling program at El Palmar of only 3 holes in 2012 confirmed the presence of a gold and copper porphyry system.
 Recent detailed analysis of that drill core by Sunstone has confirmed local chalcopyrite and bornite within typical porphyry alteration assemblages, with mineralisation starting from surface.
+Integrating those historical drill hole results with Sunstone's recently completed ground magnetic survey show that the historical drilling was located on the margins of the main porphyry target and drilled away from the target.